- Tour Plan

 Hiking Time: 6-8 hours up / 15km/9mi down

 Around midnight, awake for the final ascent to Uhuru Peak, the roof of Africa.
 The hike begins with a demanding five hour hike to Gillman’s Point on the crater rim.
 Although this is considered to be the easiest of the three crater ascent paths, it is still extremely difficult.
 The first major rest stop, William’s Point, lies at 5000 meters and is approximately a two hour hike Kibo Hut.
 Continue on for thirty minutes before beginning the rocky switchbacks that will continue to Gillman’s Point (5,681 meters).

 The hike from Gilman’s to Uhuru Peak is a gradual climb and as far as hikes go, not very difficult.
 The altitude, however, makes the hike long and tiring.
 The crater rim hike takes approximately two hours.
 Upon reaching Uhuru, take photos of your guide and group at the peak before beginning the descent to Horombo Hut.

 On the way down from the summit, you will see all of the magnificent views you could not see on the way up.
 Stop for a short break and snacks at Kibo Hut before continuing on to Horombo Hut.
 Reach Horombo Hut in the afternoon and enjoy your last night on the mountain.

 After breakfast, finish the trek with a descent to Marangu Gate.
 Your last hike on Kilimanjaro is a beautiful one, passing through Kilimanjaro’s cloud forest.
 Watch your step during the descent, as the trail can be slippery.
-Our vehicles will be waiting at Marangu Gate to take you back to Moshi or Arusha.
+Our vehicles will be waiting at Marangu Gate to take you back to Arusha.
 You will be able to buy t-shirts and sodas at the gate.